 Social Studies 7

-The Twentieth-Century World: Tolerance and Intolerance
+The Twentieth Century World: Tolerance and Intolerance

 We begin with an introduction to anthropology, the study of what it means to be human.
 In this unit, students will explore our physical and cultural variation while also developing an appreciation of our shared humanity.
 This is a thread that will be followed throughout the remainder of the course.
 As we move through our twentieth-century world events, students will consider their multiple causes and effects, while pursuing questions such as: What happens when people are seen to be “others”?
 When our beliefs are different, is there a way to find agreement?
-What does it mean to be responsible for your actions?
+What does it mean to be responsible for one’s actions?
 And how can one person peacefully make a change for good in their society?
 Students will address these questions through the lenses of geography, and the cultural, political, and economic factors influencing individual and national choices.